 Early Feature Decisions Can Have Dramatic Downstream Consequences

 Geography and Culture Have Dramatic Downstream Consequences

-Programmable Money is useful today and we believe has a potential market size in the trillions of dollars.
-Programmable Money offers unique utility in the form of low fee payments, smart contracts, and privacy and there are a variety of market factors including culture and regulation that will drive network effects.
-Furthermore, some of these eventual winners may be public tokens today, while others may be yet to be started and will be illiquid tokens to start.
-As a result, predicting a single winner is extremely challenging and identifying potential winners requires significant technological and market diligence.
-Given the potential for significant returns, actively identifying potential winners across market segments, geographies, and project stages, and then concentrating positions in the eventual winners is the preferred strategy.
+Programmable Money is useful today with a potential market size in the trillions of dollars.
+Programmable Money offers unique utility in the form of low fee payments, smart contracts, and privacy.
+It will form the base layer of a new technology stack that will disrupt finance, supply chains, and other industries untouched by the Internet.
+To participate, the Programmable Money tech stack requires an early stage, venture mindset.
+Like other early technology networks, it will be shaped by market factors including culture and regulation whose downstream effects will not be seen for years.
+Furthermore, investing will take many different forms across the stack — from tokens, to equity, to a hybrid of the two.
+Predicting winners is extremely challenging and identifying potential winners requires significant technological and market diligence.
+Given the potential for significant returns, actively identifying potential winners across market segments, geographies, and project stages is the preferred strategy.